particle-iot/uber-library-example/README.md

   void loop {}
 EOS
   git init
-  echo "Way to go, $LIB_NAME created!
-Tweak the codez, push to GitHub, and enter repo path into IDE to continue the fun!"
+  echo "$LIB_NAME created."
-}
+  echo "Tweak the codez, push to GitHub, validate, and publish in the Spark IDE." echo "Check out https://github.com/spark/uber-library-example for more details" }

 ```

 ### 2. Call the function